 We deliver actionable evidence and solutions to transform how land is used and how food is produced: conserving and restoring ecosystems, responding to the global climate, malnutrition, biodiversity and desertification crises.
 In short, improving people’s lives.

-Carbon accumulation of tropical peatlands over millennia
+Carbon accumulation of tropical peatlands over millennia: a modeling approach

 Export citation